Enrique Angelelli

-Enrique Ángel Angelelli Carletti (17 June 19234 August 1976) was a bishop of the Catholic Church in Argentina who was assassinated during the Dirty War for his involvement with social issues.
+Enrique Ángel Angelelli Carletti (17 July 1923 – 4 August 1976) was a bishop of the Catholic Church in Argentina who was assassinated during the Dirty War for his involvement with social issues.
+Angelelli commitment to the "Church of the Poor" offered a model for the future Pope Francis.

-Angelelli, whose commitment to the "Church of the Poor" offered a model for the future Pope Francis, was murdered two months after U.S. Secretary of State Henry Kissinger gave Argentina's ruling military dirty "warriors" a green light for their illegal repression, which included the torture and murder of tens of thousands of political opponents.

 His cause of sainthood opened in 2015.
 In June 2018 Pope Francis decreed he had died as a martyr for the faith, allowing Angelelli and his companions to be beatified.
 The beatification of Angelelli and his three companions was celebrated at La Rioja City Park in La Rioja on 27 April 2019.

 Life

+Early life

+Enrique Angelelli was born to Juan Angelelli and Celina Carletti, two Italian immigrants and devout Catholics, in Córdoba, in 1926.
+At 15 years old, Angelelli entered the Seminary of Our Lady of Loretto, where he would study humanities and philosophy for the next nine years.
+In 1947, he travelled to Rome to finish his priestly studies at the Pontifical Pius Latin America College.
+After being ordained a priest on October 9, 1949, he continued his schooling to attain a degree in Canon law at the Pontifical Gregorian University.

 Priesthood

-Angelelli was the son of Italian immigrants and was born in Córdoba.
-He entered the seminary of Our Lady of Loreto at 15 years of age.
-He was then sent to Rome to finish his studies.
-He was ordained a priest on 9 October 1949.

-Returning to Córdoba, he worked in a parish, founded youth movements and visited Córdoba's slums.
-He focused his pastoral work on the conditions of the poor.
-Pope John XXIII appointed him auxiliary bishop of the Archdiocese of Córdoba on 12 December 1960.
-He became involved in labor union conflicts and worked with other priests looking for a renewal of the church, which led to his arrest.
+Angelelli returned to Córdoba in 1951, when he was appointed cooperating vicar of the San José Parish.
+He took a role as an advisor to the Catholic Workers Youth (JOC), which ran out of the Cristo Obrero Chapel.

+On 12 December 1960, Pope John XXIII appointed Angelelli as the auxiliary Bishop of the Archdiocese of Cordoba (Argentina) and the titular Bishop of the Lystra.
+Fourteen days later, on December 26, he was named the vicar general.
+He took over as Archdeacon of the venerable ecclesiastical chapter of the Cathedral Church on February 16, 1961, and was consecrated on March 12, 1961.
+As the auxiliary bishop, Angelelli became increasingly involved in the involvement and coordination of labor unions.
+Throughout 1963, after having assisted those in slums for the previous twelve years, Angelelli began calling for campaigns to help those in poverty stricken areas.
+This increase in political action led to the arrest of Angelelli.
 The newly appointed Archbishop of Córdoba, Raúl Primatesta, relieved him of his duties for part of 1965, exiling him to Colegio Villa Eucharistica as chaplain in the convent of the Adoratrices.
 He took part in the first, third, and fourth sessions of the Second Vatican Council in 1962, 1964, and 1965.

 La Rioja

+On 11 July 1968, Pope Paul VI appointed Angelelli as the bishop of the Diocese of La Rioja, in northwest Argentina, becoming the third person to ever hold the title.
+He officially took office for the role on August 24, 1968, the same day of the Second Episcopal Conference of Latin America in Medellín.

-Angelelli gave tacit authorisation to the May 1968 first Encounter of the Movement of Priests for the Third World, though he never joined the movement himself.
+Angelelli supplied displayed support of the May 1968 first Encounter of the Movement of Priests for the Third World, though he never joined the movement himself.

-On 3 July 1968, Pope Paul VI appointed Angelelli bishop of the Diocese of La Rioja, in northwest Argentina.